| | |

 • 1st choice: The “in the round method” Measure the neckline and cut a fabric strip 15% less than the measurement (multiply the neck measurement by .85) and follow the instructions in step 4.
 (Tip: I always do the finger stretch test before attempting to sew the binding on.)

-• 2nd choice: The “flat” method– Sew only one shoulder closed, fold binding in half and attach the binding from one end of the neckline to the other.
+• 2nd choice: The “flat” method– Sew only one shoulder closed, fold the binding in half, and attach the binding from one end of the neckline to the other.
 Trim excess binding and sew the other shoulder closed.
-(The only downside to this method is the seam will be on the side and slightly bulkier.)
+(The only downside to this method is that the seam will be slightly bulkier on the side.)
 (Similar to what is done in this tutorial.)

 Pattern info:

-• Seam allowance is 3/8 inch with a 1/2 inch bottom and sleeve hem.
+• The seam allowance is included and is 3/8 inch with a 1/2 inch bottom and sleeve hem.

-Save the free t-shirt pattern to your desktop, open in adobe.
+1. Save the free t-shirt pattern to your desktop, open in the free adobe reader program.

 Step 2: Cut pattern pieces from fabric.

-Fold fabric so the stretch is running side to side.
+1. Fold the fabric so the stretch is running side to side.
 Line pattern up along fold of fabric.

 how to sew a t-shirt- free pattern